gopkumargopi/vue-storefront/docs/guide/data/data.md

 ### Carts

 `Carts` is a store for a shopping cart with a default key `current-cart` representing a current shopping cart.
-Cart object is an array consisting of Products with an additional field `qty` in the case when 2+ items are ordered.
+Cart object is an array consisting of products with an additional field `qty` in the case when two or more items are ordered.

 ![Carts data format as seen on Developers Tools](../images/cart-localstorage.png)